cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

   </tr>
   </table>
 </div>

+These were probably the prettiest and most interesting images to render: in the indirect images, we can see that there's somewhat of a soft glow around the sphere and bunny.
+It's quite satisfiying!

 ### Adding Non-Accumulation Rendering
 In order to account for rendering non-accumulated bounces, we needed to utilize the <code class="language-plaintext highlighter-rouge">isAccumBounces</code> variable of the <code class="language-plaintext highlighter-rouge">PathTracer</code> class.
 Namely, we know that when <code class="language-plaintext highlighter-rouge">isAccumBounces</code> is false, we only want to add the outgoing light for the last bounce, and for all other bounces, return <code class="language-plaintext highlighter-rouge">Vector3D(0, 0, 0)</code>.